davidgasquez/davidgasquez.com/content/posts/2023-04-07-blockchain-data-pipelines.md

 Wouldn't it be great if we could do the same with blockchain data? **Add the `tap-ethereum` connector, install the `dbt-ethereum` package and start to collaborate! [^3]**

-Personally, I think projects like TrueBlocks, [Kamu](https://kamu.dev), and [Bacalhau](https://bacalhau.org/) hold the key to open the data layer a bit more [^4] but won't be possible without a community and standards we can all agree upon and share.
+Personally, I think projects like [Trueblocks](https://trueblocks.io/), [Kamu](https://kamu.dev), and [Bacalhau](https://bacalhau.org/) hold the key to open the data layer a bit more [^4] but won't be possible without a community and standards we can all agree upon and share.

 [^1]: And the blockchains data is such a [great candidate for the open data movement](https://publish.obsidian.md/davidgasquez/Open+Data). **Chain data is open, verifiable and immutable!
 All great properties for open data.**